javiervertedor/question_chest/README.md

 - Students cannot destroy question chests
 - Rewards are stored in detached inventories (per-student)
 - Students cannot insert items into the chest
+- Multiple choice answers must exist in the options list

 ---